 Turkey: Enhancing the Capacity of Turkey to Adapt to Climate Change

 Turkey is highly vulnerable to climate change.
-As part of the southern belt of Mediterranean Europe, the country is already facing an observed warming trend in temperatures and a decreasing trend in precipitation.
+As part of the southern belt of Mediterranean Europe, the country is already facing increased temperature and decreased precipitation trends.

 This is having a major negative effect on water availability for food production and rural development, further exacerbating the social and regional disparities in a country characterized by a wide -- and widening -- gap between the eastern and southeastern provinces and the rest of the country.

-- The draft Climate Change National Adaptation Strategy and Action Plan has been developed and endorsed by the Ministry of Environment and Forestry, and approved by the Climate Change Coordination Board.
+- The draft Climate Change National Adaptation Strategy and Action Plan was developed and endorsed by the Ministry of Environment and Forestry and approved by the Climate Change Coordination Board.

 - A Capacity Development Programme was developed, and a significant number of trainings completed in areas such as Climate Data Analysis, Carbon Management and Early Warning and Monitoring Systems.
-Capacity increased of government officials, civil society and universities to make efficient use of current policies and develop new ones in the context of climate change.
+The capacity was increased of government officials, civil society and universities to make efficient use of current policies and develop new ones in the context of climate change.

 - A certificate program was established by the Middle East Technical University’s Continuing Education Centre and Earth Systems Science Department to improve the knowledge of government and other institutional staff on climate change and environmental issues.

 - Measures for the integration of climate change adaptation into national legislation were developed and disseminated to relevant authorities.
 Participatory Vulnerability Analysis workshops were organized in 11 provinces and the methodology was disseminated.